erigones/esdc-docs/user-guide/howto/access-zone.rst

 Enable Remote Node Access to Danube Cloud Services
 ##################################################

-For remote node to be able to connect to services, you need to add port forward rules into XXXref `ipfilter` configuration.
+For remote node to be able to connect to *Danube Cloud* services, you need to add port forward rules into :ref:`ipfilter<create_more_nat_rules>` configuration.